 We thought we’d mix it up with a little feature where we’d answer the most common questions we receive from our readers.

-This site started more than ten years ago and has grown far beyond what we ever thought possible.
-It’s created a great community of people all looking for really good wine bargains from Costco, and our goal is the same as when we started: to help you find them.
+This site started more than ten years and 1000 wine reviews ago and has grown far beyond what we ever thought possible.
+It's created a great community of people all looking for really good wine bargains from Costco, and our goal is the same as when we started: to help you find them.

 We’ve enjoyed speaking with so many of you over the years, and having the chance to answer many questions like you will find below.
 Keep ’em coming, and let’s keep finding, enjoying and sharing info on great Costco wines.